WATER

 Bayou du Portage - NP2017002

-- During LDEQ's ambient water quality monitoring of a site located on Bayou Portage, data collected indicated that dissolved oxygen, turbidity, and fecal coliforms violated the state's standards for fish and wildlife propagation and for primary and secondary contact recreation.
+- During LDEQ's ambient water quality monitoring of a site located on Bayou Portage, data collected indicated that dissolved oxygen, turbidity, and fecal coliforms violated the state's standards for FWP and PCR.
 Agriculture practices dominated by surgarcane, pasture, rice and aquaculture are suspected contributors.
+Reducing erosion and runoff from agricultural lands, pasture, and streambanks are expected impacts from implementation of BMPs

 2018